KwhoaKai/Grailed-Scraper/README.md

 - [x] Scrape images
 - [x] Save listing designers to CSV
 - [x] Resizable images
-- [ ] Efficient enough to save over 6k images in reasonable time

 ## How do I use this?